Australian cricket team in England in 1948: v Marylebone Cricket Club

 The MCC fielded seven players who would represent England in the Tests, and with two other capped players, were basically a full strength Test team, as were Australia, who fielded their first-choice team.
 Barring one change in the bowling department, the same team lined up for Australia in the First Test, with the top six batsmen in the same position.
 It was a chance to gain a psychological advantage.
 After winning the toss, Australia batted first.
 After the loss of Morris early, Barnes (81) and Bradman (98) set about regaining the ascendancy with a 160-run stand.
 Bradman scored eleven fours in his 98, which took two hours, and Hassett then took over and added 51.
 Miller then saw Australia to stumps at 407/5.
 He continued the next day and Australia's highest scorer with 163, and Johnson supported him with 80.
 Despite a collapse which saw the last five wickets fall for 54 runs following the pair's departure, Australia reached 552.
 Bradman's batsmen gained a psychological advantage ahead of the Tests by attacking the off spin of Jim Laker.
 They hit nine sixes from the English Test representative on the second morning.

 Miller and Lindwall then sought to gain an advantage over England's leading batsmen—Hutton and Compton—before the Tests.
-The MCC side, composed almost entirely of Test players, reached 91/2, Toshack removed Compton and Hutton in quick succession to reduce the hosts to 104/5.
+The MCC team, composed almost entirely of Test players, reached 91/2, Toshack removed Compton and Hutton in quick succession to reduce the hosts to 104/5.
 He took three more wickets to end with 6/51 as the MCC were eventually dismissed for 189, conceding a first innings lead of 363 runs.
 Some English observers decried Toshack's leg stump attack as being negative, but former Australian Test batsman Jack Fingleton said that Toshack's line was close enough to leg stump that most balls had to be played.
 Bradman opted to enforce the follow on, and his spinners did most of the damage, McCool taking 4/35 and Johnson 3/37.
 Only Len Hutton of the locals batsmen passed 26 during the match, scoring 52 and 64, and Australia had taken a key psychological victory ahead of the Tests with an innings victory.
 The total attendance was 60,000.